manojsdeveloper/my-dev.to/blog-posts/typescript/typescript-generics.md

 // because we've declared the people variable as an array of Person

 console.log(john.FirstName);
 Declaring type'd generic constraints.
-A very good example of Open - Closed Principle.
+A very good example of [Open - Closed Principle]: https://en.wikipedia.org/wiki/Open–closed_principle.

 In object-oriented programming, the open/closed principle states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification";[1] that is, such an entity can allow its behaviour to be extended without modifying its source code.
 In the following example, anyone could extend Human or Cheetah or even create their own derived type and the Logger functionality would continue to work without any modification.